Value Stream Mapping

 Impact Washington’s value stream mapping training equips manufacturers with the skills and tools necessary to study the business and manufacturing processes, develop measurable targets, and select priority areas for improvement.

-Value stream analysis or mapping requires five days and a cross-functional management and supervisor team of 7-10 people.
-They should be totally devoted to the team for the whole 40-hour duration of the VSM workshop.
+Value Stream Analysis or Mapping will require a cross-functional management and supervisor team of up to 10 people to study the business and manufacturing processes, develop measurable targets, and select priority areas for improvement.
+They should be committed to the team for the whole duration of the VSM workshop.

-Value stream mapping training will cover the following areas:
+Value stream mapping training covers the following areas:

 - People travel